meltyourface/blank/posts/Physical-experiments/Occult-Experiments-for-Understanding-Energy-and-Symbolism/index.md

 2. Slowly bring it closer to the second tuning fork.
 3. Observe the second tuning fork as it begins to vibrate in response to the vibration of the first tuning fork.

-Expected Outcome: Recognition of how sympathetic resonance occurs and applies to esoteric principles such as the Law of Attraction and the notion that "like attracts like."
+**Expected Outcome**: Recognition of how sympathetic resonance occurs and applies to esoteric principles such as the Law of Attraction and the notion that "like attracts like."

-Esoteric Principles Demonstrated: Sympathetic resonance, Law of Attraction
+**Esoteric Principles Demonstrated**: Sympathetic resonance, Law of Attraction

 Experiment 4: Sigil Creation and Activation
 Objective: Understand the power of symbolism by creating and activating a personalized sigil.